Jump to navigation

 Do you have your lunch at school or do you go home for lunch?
 School dinners (lunch is also called dinner!) is a hot topic in the UK.
 Find out why in this article.

-In the UK, schools close for two weeks at Easter time.
+In the UK, schools close for about two weeks at Easter time.
 Read on to find out more about how Easter is celebrated in Britain.

 Mmm ... do you fancy a tasty bag of crisps?
 Or how about a yummy chocolate bar?
 British people love their snacks.
 Find out more about some popular British snacks.
 Don't read if you're hungry!